Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 #### LifeCycle

-Component is responcible for SDL startup, it initialize all components of SDL, and inject dependencies.
+Component is responsible for SDL startup, it initialize all components of SDL, and inject dependencies.

 Components should contain main.cc with `main` function that will be called when application starts.

 Functions that sdl_adapter should provide in LifeCycle component :

- - `main` - function that will be called on application staratup
+ - `main` - function that will be called on application startup
  - `StartComponents` - Function initialize all components and startup SDL
  - `StopComponents` - Function stop and delete all SDL components.

 #### HMIMessageSender

-Components that is responcible for sending message to HMI.
+Components that is responsible for sending message to HMI.

 - `void SendMessageToHMI (SPtr<HMIMessage>)` : Send message to HMI (Put in queue for sending)
 - `size_t GetNumberMessagesInQueue ()` : Return amount of messages that queed for sending to HMI, but not sent yet.